-StreamYard allows you to download individual audio tracks for each participant in your live stream to make post production editing much easier.
+StreamYard allows you to download a cloud individual audio tracks for each participant in your live stream to make post production editing much easier.

 What are individual audio tracks?

 Every audio source in your broadcast will be recorded as a separate audio file.
 This includes the audio from your guests, screen shares, local video files, and video clips.
 The files names are based on your participants/video file names, and include the timestamps where they were located within the broadcast.